mfaust/monitoring/documentation/service-discovery.md

 In the first block (```"mbean": "java.lang:type=Runtime"```) we look at the ```"ClassPath"``` Variable.
 Contains the result **NOT** ```cm7-tomcat-installation``` we have an new portstyle and can extract the Application Name from ```ClassPath```.

-Multiple Aplications in one Tomcat will be ignored.
+Multiple Applications in one Tomcat will be ignored.